-1. Strictly speaking \begin isn't actually a command but we'll pretend that it is for now and get to the details in a moment.
+- 2. Strictly speaking \begin isn't actually a command but we'll pretend that it is for now and get to the details in a moment. - 3.
+TeX users may forget this and try adding a command argument "bare," without the braces.
+This won't

-The optional argument (of which there can only be at most one) is enclosed in curly braces.
 Because the argument is optional, there is a difference between this: \command{args} (which is interpreted as a command with argument args) and this: \command {args} (which is interpreted as a command with no arguments, followed by the word args in a new group).